 First, let’s talk about the size

-Not all of the cat owners own a patio.
+Not all cat owners own a patio.
 However, that doesn’t mean you can’t have a catio.
-Catio is an enclosed outdoor space, no matter how small, where your kitten can take pleasure in sunbathing, playing in fresh air or chasing flies.
-Unless you have a mature lion at home, don’t bother with king size catio, since a small portion of your porch or even a window will do the trick.
-Cats are experts at enjoying themselves in any given space, so as long as they fit, rest assured they will have tremendous pleasure of simply stepping outside.
+Catio is an enclosed outdoor space, no matter how small, where your kitten can take pleasure in sunbathing, playing in the fresh air, or chasing flies.
+Unless you have a mature lion at home, don’t bother with a king-size catio, since a small portion of your porch or even a window will do the trick.
+Cats are experts at enjoying themselves in any given space, so as long as they fit, rest assured they will have the tremendous pleasure of simply stepping outside.
 Also, when designing a patio on a small surface, think more about building up, rather than wide.
 Sometimes, taller structures can be a lot more fun, since they like to climb.

 Finding the right place